 A head of a troll was sticking out of the moss in one part of the hike ;)

-It is written in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I refer to often in my travel-blog, that the Norwegian king told the young man to find Jóra by sunrise on Whitsunday and put an axe between her shoulders.
+It is written in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I refer to often in my travel-blog, that the Norwegian king told the young man to find Jóra by sunrise on Whitsunday and put an axe between her shoulders.
 And so he did.
 Jóra rolled down into a lake close by with the axe between her shoulders.

 See also my travel-blog about this temperamental giantess and find out why there is a huge rock in the middle of Ölfusá river: